Emmanuel Church, Aleppo

 Armenian Evangelical Emmanuel Church is an Armenian Evangelical Church in Aleppo, Syria.
-The church was established in 1852.
-However, the current building of the church was erected in 1923 and presently serves as the seat of the Armenian Evangelical congregation in Syria, which is a member of the Union of the Armenian Evangelical Churches in the Near East.
+The congregation was established in 1852 and the church was erected in 1923 and serves as the seat of the Armenian Evangelical congregation in Syria, which is a member of the Union of the Armenian Evangelical Churches in the Near East.

 Emmanuel Church was damaged after being shelled by rebels on 17 January 2016.